 |

-Seams slathered in mortar for a messy outcome
+Seams slathered in mortar, for a messy outcome

 |

-So that's when I naievely began
+So that's when I naively began

 what is now twenty-five years of working with stone and mortar to repair